ogsavimaja/Indiedev-platform2/README.md

 * Creating an account
 * Logging in and out
 * Creating, editing and deleting announcements
+* Creating, editing and deleting comments
 * Adding classes to announcements
-* Inspecting announcements added to the database trough the app
+* Inspecting announcements and comments added to the database trough the app
 * Searching for announcements with a keyword
 * Inspecting userpage

 The app also has protection against CSRF-attacks, SQL-injection and XSS-attacks.
 All of the saved passwords stored in the database are salted before hashing for vastly added rainbow table attack resistance and slightly added dictionary/bruteforce attack resistance in case of database breach.
 On top of that there is also improved errorhandling for most common types of errors that could lead to the app "crashing".
+Errors regarding forms that user has filled are shown on the same page as the form where favorable.

 ## How to use